Localization: All the Stats, Facts, and Data You’ll Ever Need to Know

 Carrying out a localization project requires a lot of research

 Many companies have crashed and burned in their efforts to localize their message to different markets.
 Usually, it’s simply because of a lackluster effort and a poorly translated website.
 But, sometimes, it’s actually way worse than that.
 You really don’t want to become the laughing stock of a country because of a strange-sounding or off-point translation.
 Worse still, would be offending a local community because of inappropriate images or wording.
 So, getting help from local teams on the ground will prove invaluable when rolling out your localization project.
 Using local translators and marketers who can ensure you steer clear of cultural taboos is essential.
 They can also help you avoid costly lawsuits and comply with legislation.
 Remember what they say, failing to plan is like planning to fail.
 This has never been more important than it is with l10n right now.

-- There are almost 7,000 languages in the world
+- There are more than 7K languages in the world

 - iOS users spend more money than Android users

 Last updated on September 25, 2022.